NCAA men's water polo championship: 2017

-2018 Championship
+2018

 The NCAA men's water polo championship was held December 1 and 2, 2018 at Avery Aquatic Center, Stanford, California.
 The tournament continued with the format in which eight teams competed for the championship.
 Teams qualifying as champions of their conferences were Long Beach State, from the Golden Coast Conference (GCC); George Washington, from the Mid-Atlantic Water Polo Conference (MAWPC); Stanford, from the Mountain Pacific Sports Federation (MPSF); Princeton, from the Northeast Water Polo Conference (NWPC); Pomona-Pitzer, from the Southern California Intercollegiate Athletic Conference (SCIAC); and UC San Diego, from the Western Water Polo Association (WWPA).
 The remaining two teams, Southern California (MPSF) and UCLA (MPSF), were selected at-large without geographical restrictions.
 Stanford, the #1 seed, and Southern California, the #2 seed, were seeded into the semifinal round, with the other six teams competing for the final two spots in opening and first-round games.